1956: Elvis Presley’s self-titled debut album became the first rock and roll album to reach the top of the Billboard chart, starting ten weeks at #1.

 1996: Steve Earle released his sixth studio album, I Feel Alright.

-1997: Paul McCartney’s tenth solo studio album Flaming Pie was released.
-It was McCartney’s first studio album in over four years and was mostly recorded after his involvement in Beatles Anthology project.
+1997: Paul McCartney released his tenth solo studio album, Flaming Pie.
+It was McCartney’s first studio album in over four years and was mostly recorded after his involvement in the Beatles Anthology project.

 2004: The Zombies released their fourth studio album and first since 1991, As Far As I Can See….

 Blind Willie McTell, prolific blues and ragtime singer and guitarist who influenced future artists such as the Allman Brothers Band, Bob Dylan, Taj Mahal, Chris Smither, and Jack White, was born William Samuel McTier in Thomas, GA in 1898.

 Marshall Grant, bassist for Johnny Cash’s original backing band, The Tennessee Two, and later the Tennessee Three, as well as Cash’s road manager, was born in Bryson City, NC in 1928.